adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 CQRS makes querying databases fast.

+(Command Query Responsibility Segregation is a recommended architectural pattern for sites that have more reads (GET) than writes (POST).
+The premise here is that reads are really fast and come from read representations of your data whereas writes are asynchronous meaning that you have to cater for eventual consistency.
+Eventual consistency (staleness of data) is normally a good trade off for performance and scalability.
+Some engineers struggle with the idea of having data duplicated across multiple stores - but this architectural pattern promotes multiple read representations of the same data in multiple types of stores.
+The server should not be working out what to present at run-time, almost every page’s data is saved in a database, typically a key-value store.
+This keeps the server code very simple (it’s a simple data bind) and you can have all your complex logic in creating those read representations that execute asynchronously whenever you see a change in your domain model (events).
+This model also works well with edge caching (CDNs) where you can effectively save read representations of your data i.e. web pages closer to the user.)

 Edge caching reduces network latency by physically bringing various assets and pages closer to the user.

+(Use a CDN (Content Delivery Network) for your static resources and scripts.
+You can place your webserver behind the CDN and cache almost everything including the generated HTML.
+Design for browser and edge (CDN) caching your page; set up your server to add HTTP Cache-Control headers and configure your CDN to honour these cache headers.
+This does not just apply to assets e.g. images, fonts and styles, but the HTML and AJAX responses too.
+This will ensure a scalable and robust design whereby your web servers will be doing less.
+You can also cache AJAX responses at the edge for a shorter time again specified by cache control directives.)

 Enable chunking and allow progressive rendering.
 Don't engineer it away by using AJAX.